Naturhistoriska/NRM-DNA-lab/doc/github/README.md

     $ git checkout -b temp
     $ git merge feature/mywork

-If we managed to merge withut troubles (hopefully "Fast-forward"), then we can go back to the main branch and merge with feature/mywork.
+If we managed to merge without troubles (hopefully "Fast-forward"), then we can go back to the main branch and merge with feature/mywork.
 End by deleting test and feature/mywork.